 To avoid any unpleasant surprises, you’ll see the below notification the first time you open the ‘Servers’ tab.
 You’ll also get notified here with advance notice when licensing will be becoming available.

 Remote WordPress Management Limitations

-- Remote Management is only available in Plesk 17.8 or later since it requires new WordPress Toolkit UI.
+- Remote Management is only available in Plesk 17.8 or later since it requires new WP Toolkit UI.

 - Remote servers can be Plesk, cPanel or no panel but must be Linux.
 Windows remote servers aren’t supported yet – but this might change depending on the amount of user requests.

 - In order to connect a remote server, you need to have root access to it.
 We know it’s a serious limitation, so we’re already prototyping a WordPress worker plugin you can install inside WordPress.
 This plugin will connect the WordPress site to a central WP Toolkit server, letting you manage the site without root access.